drethedevjs/park-bot/ReadMe.md

 # Air Garage ParkBot Challenge
 0. If you would like a walk-through of the code then you can [look here](https://drive.google.com/file/d/1qyi8JONjEpNXN3sQVHatkm7q-tMrEVzi/view?usp=sharing).
+Also, I haven't learned how to create a runnable script with a custom format for execution.
+This solution is the closet way I know how.
 1. Go to [this site](https://example.com) and download the .NET SDK.
 I used .NET Core 3.1 but you should be able to use .NET Core 5.
 [This video](https://www.youtube.com/watch?v=CDuUQNU7hWM) is a good resource to learn how if you prefer a walk-through video.
 To check if it worked, go inside your terminal and type `dotnet --version`.
 You should see the version installed if it worked.
 2. Now to download my app.
 [Go here](https://github.com/athomas-wtv/park-bot) and clone my project.
 3. Go inside the folder using your file explorer or Finder and delete the `obj` folder and the `bin` folder.